Homomorphisms to 3-manifold groups: JSJ-decompositions and modular automorphisms

 \subsection{Summary}

-In the last section we showed that if $v$ is the vertex associated to $\V$ and $\wlim \| \phi_i \|_{\Coll, v}=\infty$ then $\V$ admits a nontrivial action on an $\R$-tree.
-By the Rips machine (and the results in the last section) this induces a graph of groups decomposition of $\V$.
+In the last section we showed in the \Cdiv case that if $v$ is the vertex associated to $\V$ and $\wlim \| \phi_i \|_{\Coll, v}=\infty$ then $\V$ admits a nontrivial action on an $\R$-tree.
+The results of Section \ref{s:R-trees} together with \cite[Theorem 5.1]{Guirardel:Rtrees} imply that this action induces a graph of groups decomposition of $\V$.
 Associated to any such decomposition is a group of \emph{modular automorphisms} of $\V$ (see Definition~\ref{defn:modaut}).
-For a group $H$ equipped with a splitting $\mathbb{A}$ and a family of subgroups $\mc{H}$, the group of modular automorphisms of $H$ rel $(\mathbb A, \mc{H})$ is denoted $\Mod^{\mc{H}}_{\mathbb A}(H)$.

-To apply the shortening argument in the next section, we need to use modular automorphisms of $\V$ without a priori knowing the particular splitting of $\V$.
-For this we need a \emph{JSJ--decomposition} of $\V$, which is a graph of groups decomposition which ``sees" all possible modular automorphisms of $\V$.
-The JSJ--decomposition we use was essentially constructed by Guirardel-Levitt in \cite{GuiLev2}.
-Our situation does not quite satisfy the assumptions used in the construction in \cite{GuiLev2}, but the same arguments work with only minor changes.
-These changes are outlined in Appendix \ref{app:decompositions}.
+To apply the shortening argument in the next section (see Theorem \ref{t:shortening argument}), we need to use modular automorphisms of $\V$ without a priori knowing the particular splitting of $\V$.
+For this we need a \emph{JSJ--decomposition} of $\V$, which is a graph of groups decomposition which ``sees" all possible modular automorphisms of $\V$ (See Theorem \ref{thm:decomps}).